 Pescadero Lagoon Science Panel

-A science panel was formed in early 2013 to evaluate the physical and biological characteristics of the Pescadero lagoon and marsh ecosystem and to consider recommendations regarding future management actions there.
+An independent science panel was formed in early 2013 to evaluate the physical and biological characteristics of the Pescadero lagoon and marsh ecosystem and to consider recommendations regarding future management actions there.
 Specifically, the panel is charged with reviewing existing literature and data related to the Pescadero system and similar coastal estuarine systems.
 From this literature and data review, they will draw conclusions about how the Pescadero marsh and lagoon ecosystem is functioning.
-Their findings and recommendations to state and federal agencies and to the public are expected later in 2013.

 The science panel consists of the following seven independent and outside experts:

 - John Largier, Ph.D., expert in Estuarine/Lagoon Physical Processes from the University of California, Davis (UCD) Bodega Marine Lab

 - Ivano Aiello, Ph.D., a Marine Geologist from Moss Landing Marine Lab

 - Benjamin Bostick, Ph.D., a Sediment Chemistry Specialist from Columbia University

 - David Jacobs, Ph.D., expert in Estuary Biology from the University of California, Los Angeles (UCLA)